CtrlK

 Progressive Disclosure

-For a simple, single-purpose skill under 50 lines, the content is appropriately organized with a clear workflow section.
-No external references needed for this scope.
+For a simple, short skill under 50 lines with a single-purpose task, the content is well-organized with a clear workflow section.
+No external references are needed given the scope.

 3 / 3